ArchOfRebellion/Stellaris-Ship-Optimizer/README.md

 # Stellaris-Ship-Optimizer
-This program 'optimizes' a Stellaris ship based on enemy intelligence.
+<b>This program 'optimizes' a Stellaris ship based on enemy intelligence.</b>

 Basically, this program pits a ship against the ships of your enemy and calculates: